DjangoForAll/Django-Course/Level_5/4_MIgrations_in_Django/Script/Readme.md

 created_date = models.DateTimeField(auto_now=True)
 ```

-This attribute will store the date and time when the task was created, auto_now is a built in django attribute that will automatically update the created_date field whenever the task is created.
+This attribute will store the date and time when the task was created, auto_now is an argument that will automatically update the created_date field whenever the task is created.

 Now lets run makemigrations again, and see what it does